YouHaveTrouble/minecraft-optimization/README.md

 In addition, adding the beta flag `--add-modules=jdk.incubator.vector` before `-jar` in your startup flags can improve performance.
 This flag enables Pufferfish to use SIMD instructions on your CPU, making some maths faster.
 Currently, it's only used for making rendering in game plugin maps (like imageonmaps) possibly 8 times faster.

-t enables feature's in Pufferfish:
-It uses SIMD instructions on your CPU, making some math faster (Only used for map rendering at this moment).

 # "Too good to be true" plugins

 ## Plugins removing ground items